estelle-astro/estelle-astro/README.md

 ## 🪐 About Me

 I'm a PhD Candidate at Arizona State University, working with Prof. Sara Walker.
 I am interested in alien life detection and how to develop more agnostic tools to recognize life's diversity and complexity on other worlds.
-I studied astrophysics and molecular biology at University College London, and integrates complex systems science into my research.
+I studied astrophysics and molecular biology at University College London, and integrate complex systems science into my research.

 ## 🧠 Research Focus